justarandomgeek/FactorioIP/Feathernet.md

 | signal-C | data |
 |    ...   | data... |

-### Signal order for IPv6 on signals

-In order to provide a mapping from the bytes in a packet to signals, it is neccesary to put the signals in a consistent order.
-FeatherBridge captures a prepared signal map from in-game to use when translating packets to/from external networks.

-TODO: the list machine, list order choices etc...

 ### Signal List Format

 Due to the number of signals taken up by protocol headers, it is impractical to use raw signals beyond link-local scope.
-To facilitate such signalling on wider scales, a Signal List format is defined, to allow embedding arbitrary singals at arbitrary locations in the packet.
+To facilitate such signalling on wider scales, a Signal List format is defined, to allow embedding arbitrary signals at arbitrary locations in the packet.
 Signal List may be used as a payload in any protocol that supports binary payload data, such as UDP.

 | offset | Fields |
 |--------|------------------|